-Here’s one of the happily married Henry having a sweaty workout, shower and towel-flicking sesh with footballer Kevin Keegan.
-Which is manly man’s man stuff, but with a surprisingly pronounced (intergenerational) homoerotic sub-text.
+Here’s one with for Brut deodorant with the happily married Henry having a sweaty workout, shower and towel-flicking sesh with muscular young footballer Kevin Keegan.
+Which is manly man’s man stuff, but with a surprisingly pronounced (intergenerational) homoerotic subtext.
 The fact I still vividly remember it from my youth suggests that the sub-text was there all along, and not just something the filthy-minded 21st Century has projected on the past.

 Why, I wonder, are gays – or at least the busybody, button-holing, milk-monitor types – so keen on ads being nice to them and telling the world it’s OK to be homo?
 Especially when this strategy frequently leaves them with mayo on their faces?